cloudeteer/cloudetair-chatbot-ui/README.md

 - Fully automated via GitHub Actions workflows.
 - Serves as a reusable base for further customizations.

+## Default Configuration

+This repository includes a default [librechat.yaml](librechat.yaml) configuration that adds support for an Azure OpenAI endpoint.
+The endpoint parameters are provided through the environment variables:

+- `AZURE_OPENAI_INSTANCE_NAME`
+- `AZURE_OPENAI_API_KEY`

 ## Development

 This project extends the official LibreChat container image.
 There is no separate app codebase; development focuses on customizing the container and deployment.